Setup Amazon Cognito Identity for GitHub Actions - Enhanced AuthFlow

 - Create a new private GitHub repository under the organization or user selected in

-during Setup Identity Pool. - Create a new workflow in the repository, for example
+step 11during Setup Identity Pool. - Create a new workflow in the repository, for example

-. - Copy and paste the workflow below while also changing the following:
+.github/workflows/cognito-testing.yaml. - Copy and paste the workflow below while also changing the following:

 - Change value for the

-env variable to the name of S3 Bucket you created earlier. - In the inputs provided to the
+BUCKET_NAMEenv variable to the name of S3 Bucket you created earlier. - In the inputs provided to the

-to match the ID of the AWS Account where the Identity Pool was created.- Optionally change
+catnekaise/cognito-idpool-auth@v1action, change the following:cognito-identity-pool-idto match the ID of the Identity Pool created earlier.
+The value should look similar to example value.aws-regionto match the name of region where the Identity Pool was createdaws-account-idto match the ID of the AWS Account where the Identity Pool was created.- Optionally change

-if having configured the OpenID Connect Provider with a different audience thancognito-identity.amazonaws.com
+audienceif having configured the OpenID Connect Provider with a different audience thancognito-identity.amazonaws.com

 - Change value for the